Cityblock and the US healthcare system

 The company’s tailwinds are strong.
 The US population is aging, more people are becoming eligible for government programs, and the movement towards value-based care continues.
 About 40 percent of US healthcare spend is now in value-based arrangements – double compared to five years ago.
 Cityblock offers a unique value proposition to payers by being able to care for its most complex populations in an effective and cost-efficient way.
 The company is the clear leader in the Medicaid and dual beneficiary value-based care space with leading engagement scores, health outcomes and ROI.

-Central to the plan is a transition to capped funding models, where states receive fixed amounts of money per beneficiary, rather than the federal government covering an open-ended share of costs.
-This move could lead to fewer resources for healthcare services.
-In parallel, a potential introduction of work requirements to qualify for Medicaid is likely to result in increased disenrollment and to further limit access to care.
+Central to the legislation is a transition to capped funding models, where states receive fixed amounts of money per beneficiary, rather than the federal government covering an open-ended share of costs.
+This leads to fewer resources for healthcare services.
+In parallel, the introduction of work requirements to qualify for Medicaid will result in increased disenrollment and further limit access to care.

-Additionally, healthcare providers and value-based care companies, particularly those relying on Medicaid patients, could face higher operational costs due to tariffs on imported medical goods (such as equipment, supplies or drugs), which could strain their already thin margins.
+Additionally, healthcare providers and value-based care companies, particularly those relying on Medicaid patients, will face higher operational costs due to tariffs on imported medical goods (such as equipment, supplies or drugs), which puts a strain on their already thin margins.
 Value-based care providers specifically might have to choose between absorbing the cost or reducing access to certain treatments with increased costs, which undermines patient outcomes and financial targets.

 These dynamics are forcing US healthcare companies to rethink sourcing, slow growth plans, and prepare for a structurally more expensive and fragmented healthcare landscape.